 Mai Mai Mai . . .

 So on a fateful night in 1944, Vic was eager to create an original cocktail that would fit right in with his new French Polynesian menu and become his establishment’s signature drink thus the history of the Mai Tai.

 “I thought about all the really successful drinks—martinis, Manhattans, daiquiris, all basically simple drinks,” Bergeron wrote, reflecting on his Mai Tai cocktail history.
 “I took down a bottle of 17-year old rum.
 It was J. Wray & Nephew rum from Jamaica—surprisingly golden in color, medium bodied but with the rich pungent flavor particular to the Jamaican blends.”

 Though the drink was an early and swift success, Vic notoriously refused to share his exact recipe.
 Bartenders everywhere had to guess the ingredients of trader Vic’s mai tai recipe and create their own less-than-stellar imitations.
 “That’s why we have so many bad Mai Tais with pineapple juice and other hideous additions,” says Wayne Curtis, author of And a Bottle of Rum.

 Something to Clink About

 Tiki bars and culture continued to flourish in the post-war years.
 When Vic brought his Mai Tai to Hawaii in 1953, its true heyday began.
-The tiki drink was more than ready for its close up in the 1961 Elvis Presley film, Blue Hawaii where the King belts out “Rock a Hula” to a party filled with hip folks sipping Mai Tais.
-In 1973, President Richard Nixon brought his wife Pat to the Trader Vic’s in DC for Valentine’s Day Mai Tais.
+The tiki bar drink was more than ready for its close-up in the 1961 Elvis Presley film Blue Hawaii, where the King belts out “Rock a Hula” to a party filled with hip folks sipping Mai Tais.
+In 1973, President Richard Nixon brought his wife Pat to Trader Vic’s in DC for Valentine’s Day Mai Tais.

-The Mai Tai stayed so popular for so long, it depleted the world’s supply of J. Wray & Nephew Rum to near extinction.
-In fact, the lore of Vic’s true-original Mai Tai is so seductive, rare remaining bottles of that special golden rum have been known to fetch as much as $50,000 at auction.
+The Mai Tai stayed so popular for so long it depleted the world’s supply of J. Wray & Nephew Rum to near extinction.
+In fact, the lore of Vic’s true-original Mai Tai is so seductive rare remaining bottles of that special golden rum have been known to fetch as much as $50,000 at auction.
 The Holy Grail for rum aficionados.
 To this day, the Mai Tai remains a cocktail staple, and though bartenders will forever add their own twist or use any number of fruit juices and different types of rum like coconut rum in their Mai Tai recipes, purists insist on Vic’s precise original recipe.
 It is both refreshing and complex.
 Try it.
 You’ll be honoring the history of the Mai Tai– and your taste buds will thank you.

 1 oz.
 Rhum Clément VSOP Martinique rum (or other light rum)